 Securing profitable construction contracts and then controlling the costs during the execution of that work are the key drivers of success for the Company.
 To achieve this, new work must be available, which is a function of the general state of the economy.
 In periods of strong economic growth, client capital spending will generally increase and there will be more opportunities available in the construction industry.
 In economic downturns, fewer opportunities typically exist and competition for those opportunities becomes more intense, generally resulting in lower Gross Profit Percentages.
 The Company must be successful in securing profitable work in various economic conditions.
 The construction industry is highly fragmented and, accordingly, the Company competes with several international, national, regional, and local construction firms.

-The Company's competitive advantages include its long-standing reputation for successfully delivering high quality projects that fully meet the needs of the customer and in delivering projects collaboratively which enables the Company to secure repeat business from existing clients and win work with new clients.
+The Company's competitive advantages in securing repeat business from existing clients and winning work with new clients include: a long-standing reputation for successfully delivering high quality projects that fully meet the